 How many runs can I get in 1 hour of heli time?

 The answer will really vary.
 We like to ski 10-18+ high quality runs per day per group.
 If a 6 run day seems satisfying we probably aren’t the best choice for your AK trip.
 Normally we do a couple of really aggressive days where time is no object.
 This means we go after trophy lines flying longer distances to the best of the best and associated throttle on landings eat up heli time.
 These days usually involve 14+ runs per group and we burn around 2 hours per group.
 Depending on the group vibe, we then usually dial it down just a hair the following days and focus on maximum efficiency and can get 10 runs in 1 hour if we “work” a zone and minimize distances.
 Ultimately it’s the skiers and boarders decision on how many runs we get per hour, but this trip is for those that want to ski as much as possible at all times.

 How much does overage (additional heli time) cost?

-If we are nailing it having all-time fun and burn through your heli time early most people add 1hr of additional heli time for $999 per person.
+If we are nailing it having all-time fun and burn through your allotted heli time most people add around 1hr of additional heli time for $999 per person.
 Overage is actually a good thing, as it means you are skiing a tremendous amount and having a fantastic trip!
 When it’s that good you don’t want to stop, so you should budget to make sure you have extra funds for overage at the start of the trip.
 If you only fly a fraction of an hour of overage (for example 1.2 hrs) you will be charged just for the time actually used.

 What happens if we can’t fly due to weather?